aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/worksheets/page-setup-features/remove-existing-printersettings-of-worksheets-in-excel-file/_index.md

 ## **Console Output**
 {{< highlight javascript >}}

 PrinterSettings of this worksheet exist.
 Sheet Name: Sheet1
 Paper Size: PaperLegal

-Printer settings of this worksheet are now removed by setting it null.
+Printer settings of this worksheet are now removed by setting it to null.

 PrinterSettings of this worksheet exist.
 Sheet Name: Sheet2
 Paper Size: PaperEnvelopeB5

-Printer settings of this worksheet are now removed by setting it null.
+Printer settings of this worksheet are now removed by setting it to null.

 PrinterSettings of this worksheet exist.
 Sheet Name: Sheet3
 Paper Size: PaperA6

-Printer settings of this worksheet are now removed by setting it null.
+Printer settings of this worksheet are now removed by setting it to null.

 PrinterSettings of this worksheet exist.
 Sheet Name: Sheet4
 Paper Size: PaperA3

-Printer settings of this worksheet are now removed by setting it null.
+Printer settings of this worksheet are now removed by setting it to null.

 {{< /highlight >}}